openwallet-foundation/credo-ts/README.md

 Aries Framework JavaScript is a framework written in TypeScript for building **SSI Agents and DIDComm services** that aims to be **compliant and interoperable** with the standards defined in the [Aries RFCs](https://github.com/hyperledger/aries-rfcs).

+> **Note**
+> The Aries Framework JavaScript project has recently been moved from the Hyperledger Foundation to the Open Wallet Foundation.
+> We are currently in the process of changing the name of the project, and updating all the documentation and links to reflect this change.
+> You may encounter some broken links, or references to the old name, but we are working hard to fix this.
+Once the new name has been decided
+> we will update this README and all the documentation to reflect this change.
+> You can follow this discussion for updates about the name: https://github.com/openwallet-foundation/agent-framework-javascript/discussions/1668

 ## Features

 - 🏃 Runs in React Native & Node.JS